-From the November 2018 BSAI Plan Team minutes: "The Team recommends that further research be conducted on developing appropriate apportionment methods for this stock, with an emphasis on investigating the application and validation of the autoregressive spatio-temporal modeling approach developed in the VAST modeling framework for such purposes"
+• Continuing to develop appropriate apportionment methods for this stock in the future, with an emphasis on investigating the application and validation of the autoregressive spatio-temporal modeling approach developed in the VAST modeling framework for such purposes.
+As appropriate, this apportionment should consider use of both survey data and fishery CPUE.